 Heating and cooling can account for more than half of a home's energy consumption, but as much as 30 percent of that energy can be lost through unsealed ducts.
 Help your customers increase heating and cooling system efficiency with duct sealing.
 While your customers enjoy the benefits of improved comfort, savings and healthier air quality, you’ll both pick up some extra cash.

 Must be an existing manufactured home, not new construction.

 Rebate amount may not exceed the total cost of the project.

 Duct sealing direct install service is available through participating program contractors on a limited basis.

 Please contact the program at [email protected] for more information and how to participate.

-Incentives are associated with the December 1, 2016 tariff filing approved by the Utah Public Service Commission.
-All incentives are subject to change with 45 days notice.
+Rebates are associated with the December 1, 2016 tariff filing approved by the Utah Public Service Commission.
+All rebates are subject to change with 45 days notice.
 Additional terms and conditions may apply.

 Electric heating: A permanently installed, ducted system consisting of an electric furnace or heat pump serving as the home's current primary heat source.

 Electric cooling: A permanently installed, ducted electric central air conditioner or heat pump serving as the home's current primary cooling source.
 Room air conditioners and evaporative coolers do not qualify.